ETCLabs/RDMnet/docs/how_rdmnet_works/llrp.md

      ||                                          ||
 ```

+## Target Addressing

+Like in other RDMnet protocols, LLRP managers and targets have both a Component Identifier (CID)
+and an RDM UID which can be either static or dynamic.
+See \ref roles_and_addressing for more
+information on these identifiers.

+Because dynamic RDM UIDs are not guaranteed to be globally unique, LLRP managers must always use a
+combination of CID and UID to track LLRP targets.
+The CID uniquely and globally identifies a
+target, and the UID provides a destination address for the RDM command structures that are used to
+configure targets.

 ## RDM Configuration

 After performing discovery, an LLRP Manager caches its list of LLRP Targets and may send RDM